-Any evidence which is sought to be admitted must be sent to the other party or counsel and to the General Magistrates office via email to 11THFCGM01@JUD11.FLCOURTS.ORG at least 48 hours prior to hearing.
+Any evidence which is sought to be admitted must be sent to the other party or counsel and to the Magistrates office via email to 11THFCGM01@JUD11.FLCOURTS.ORG at least 48 hours prior to hearing.
 If the documents come into evidence during the hearing, they will be printed and stamped and filed with the clerks as done in an in-person hearing.

 In order to file a pleading or a motion, all attorneys and self-represented litigants must register at https://www.myflcourtaccess.com.
 Self represented litigants can also find help at https://www.jud11.flcourts.org/Family-Court-Self-Help-Program.

-Any requests for a hearing to be cancelled for the following reasons: Motion for Continuance, Notice of Withdrawal of Motions, Voluntary Dismissals, Settlement Agreements and Agreed Orders to Judge must be sent to the General Magistrate in accordance with the paragraphs below.
+Any requests for a hearing to be cancelled for the following reasons: Motion for Continuance, Notice of Withdrawal of Motions, Voluntary Dismissals, Settlement Agreements and Agreed Orders to Judge must be sent to the Magistrate in accordance with the paragraphs below.
 A hearing is not continued/cancelled until the assistant confirms cancellation.

-If an Agreement is reached, a copy of the filed Agreement must be provided to the General Magistrate via email to 11THFCGM01@JUD11.FLCOURTS.ORG and then the hearing will be cancelled if all issues referred to the General Magistrate have been resolved.
+If an Agreement is reached, a copy of the filed Agreement must be provided to the Magistrate via email to 11THFCGM01@JUD11.FLCOURTS.ORG and then the hearing will be cancelled if all issues referred to the Magistrate have been resolved.

 MOTIONS FOR CONTINUANCE